 In January 1945 the detainment order expired, and most detainees left the facility by October.
 Amache officially closed on January 27, 1946, its buildings were auctioned off, and the agricultural lands reverted to private farming and ranching.

 The Amache site was listed on the National Register of Historic Places in May 1994 and designated a National Historic Landmark in February 2006.
 Today there is little evidence of the once thriving community that added to Granada’s existence.
 The Amache Museum, which interprets the camp, is located at 105 East Goffand in Granada and open during the summer.
 Here, a map and brochure can be picked up for self-guided driving tours of Amache.
-At the site, the buildings are gone and grass grows over the barracks foundations.
+At the site, the buildings are gone and the grass grows over the barracks foundations.
 Interpretive signs, a small memorial, and the camp cemetery are all that remain of this once busy camp.

 Afterward, and continuing through today, Granada became a quiet agricultural community.
 Today, it is called home to just about 500 people.
 Many of its business buildings stand empty, testifying to more prosperous times.